Perverse sheaves and the cohomology of regular Hessenberg varieties: Introduction

 \begin{theoremp} Suppose that $G=SL_n$.
-In the bounded derived category of constructible complexes of sheaves on $\mathfrak{g}$, all irreducible summands of the derived pushfoward $\mu_{H*}\underline{\mathbb{C}}_{G\times_BH}$ have full support. \end{theoremp}
+In the bounded derived category of constructible complexes of sheaves on $\mathfrak{g}$, all irreducible summands of the derived pushfoward $\mu_{H*}\underline{\mathbb{C}}_{G\times^BH}$ have full support. \end{theoremp}

-Precup has shown that any regular Hessenberg variety admits an affine paving \cite{pre:13}, and that the associated Betti numbers are always palindromic \cite{pre:17}.
-Using this fact, the results of Brosnan and Chow can be adapted with only minor modifications from type $A$ to general Lie type.
-We apply them to show that regular Hessenberg varieties, though not necessarily smooth, have the ``K\"ahler package''.
+Precup has shown that any regular Hessenberg variety admits an affine paving \cite{pre:13} and has palindromic Betti numbers \cite{pre:17}.
+This makes it possible to extend a result of Brosnan and Chow \cite[Theorem 127]{bro.cho:18}---which identifies the singular cohomology of any regular Hessenberg variety with an invariant subring of the cohomology of a regular semisimple Hessenberg variety---from type $A$ to general Lie type.
+We apply this to show that regular Hessenberg varieties, though not necessarily smooth, have the ``K\"ahler package.''
 This extends certain results of \cite{abe.hor.mas.mur.sat:19} in the regular nilpotent case, and gives additional evidence for the conjecture of Precup \cite{pre:17} that regular Hessenberg varieties are rationally smooth.

 \begin{theoremp} For any regular element $x$ of $\mathfrak{g}$, the singular cohomology ring $H^*(\Hess(x,H))$ satisfies Poincar\'e duality, the hard Lefschetz property, and the Hodge--Riemann relations. \end{theoremp}